mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 I developed `correlationfunnel` to help people like Danny (and myself) find insights super fast!

-It's called **automated exploratory data analysis**, and `correlationfunnel` makes it simple to pick out insights from data automatically.
+`correlationfunnel` quite simply **IS A SIMPLE HACK** to pull out business insights from data automatically.

 Here's how.

-## How to automate exploratory data analysis
+## How to HACK exploratory data analysis

 So let's say you're given a new data set like this Customer Churn dataset that comes with `correlationfunnel`.